 A Beautifully Well Cared For and Lightly Used Example

-Original Unrestored Untouched 18ct Solid Gold Dial, Stick Hands & Batons
+Original, Unrestored and Untouched 18ct Solid Gold Dial, Stick Hands & Batons

-All Presented In Absolutely Top Grade & Simply Stunning Condition
+All In Absolutely Top Grade & Simply Stunning Condition

-High Quality Black Alligator Strap with a Gold Plated Buckle
+High Quality Black Alligator Strap with Plain Gold-Plated Buckle

 Hardwood Presentation Box Included, as Shown